 Conclusion: Go Beyond Manual Workflows to a Fully Automated Platform

 More and more privacy regulations are in the works or being passed every month.
 These, and existing data protection and privacy laws, are increasing in complexity, too.
 Add this to the continuous expansion and importance of data use within organizations, and the new technologies they are leveraging to do this, and Privacy teams have their work cut out for them.

 Privacy teams need technology that goes beyond just workflow to help automate tasks that traditionally have taken time and effort only to deliver inaccurate information.
 This technology enables Privacy programs to become more embedded into the technologies used by the business, instead of just bolted on, to further streamline organizations’ privacy, security, and data governance initiatives.

 OneTrust’s software is designed to integrate privacy automation from start to finish, including:

 - Discovery & classification of personal data across the IT ecosystem, applying both business and regulatory contexts through OneTrust DataGuidance research.

 - The population of a central data inventory & catalog to serve as the foundation of privacy, security & data governance initiatives.

 - Powering of privacy workflows, such as records of processing creation, incident response, and automated fulfillment of DSARs.

 - Enforcement of policies such as data retention, data minimization, and data access by applying controls such as redaction, deletion, and access governance across the IT ecosystem.

-With these tools in place, privacy teams can make more informed decisions and automate downstream privacy and governance processes.
-In addition, they’re easy to use, so everyone on the team can leverage them to increase the efficiency and effectiveness of their day to day tasks.
+With these tools in place, privacy teams can make more informed decisions and automate downstream privacy and governance processes, and simplify privacy compliance and risk management efforts.
+In addition, they’re easy to use, so everyone on the team can leverage them to increase the efficiency and effectiveness of their day-to-day tasks.